On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices: Framework and standard properties

 \subsection{Free stochastic calculus}

 The main idea of this paper is to use an interpolation between Haar unitary matrices and their free limit.
 In order to do so, we will need some notion of free stochastic calculus.
 The main reference in this field is the paper \cite{biane} of Biane and Speicher to which we refer for most of the proofs in this subsection.
-That being said, we made the choice to be rigorous, but in the rest of the paper we will not use all of the notations and objects introduced here.
+For the sake of completeness we had to introduce notations and objects that we will not necessarily use outside of this subsection.
+For the reader not familiar with free probability, we would suggest to focus on understanding Theorem \ref{2ito} and Definition \ref{2unitarybro}.